Spiritdude/GCodeToolbox/README.md

 </pre>
 creates cube10mm.gcode, default slicer is Slic3r, and arguments for the slicer can be given by --slicer.[arg]=[value].
 <pre>
-% gctoolbox --slicer=skeinforge slice cube10mm.stl
+% gctoolbox --slicer=anotherSlicer slice cube10mm.stl
 </pre>
 use another slicer backend, it has to create .gcode